CS+Law

 Computer Science + Law is a rapidly growing area.
 It is increasingly common that a researcher in one of these fields must interact with the other discipline.
 For example, there is significant research in each field regarding the law and regulation of computation, the use of computation in legal systems and governments, and the representation of law and legal reasoning.
 There has been a significant increase in interdisciplinary research collaborations between researchers from CS and Law.
 Our goal is to create a forum for the exchange of ideas in a collegial environment that promotes building community, collaboration, and research that helps to further develop CS+Law as a field.

-Workshop 26: Friday, May 17, 1:00 to 3:00 p.m.
+Workshop 28: Friday, October 25, 1:00 to 3:00 p.m.
 Central Time

-Please join us for our next CS+Law Research Workshop online on Friday, May 17, 1:00 to 3:00 p.m.
+Please join us for our next CS+Law Research Workshop online on Friday, October 25, 1:00 to 3:00 p.m.
 Central Time (Chicago Time).

 Agenda:

-20-minute presentation - Lauren Scholz
+20-minute presentation - Katrina Geddes

-20-minute presentation - Dylan Hadfield-Menell
+20-minute presentation - Peter Henderson

 Presentation 1: